-Non-resident aliens and foreign corporations, trusts or estates that own units will be considered to be engaged in business in the United States because of the ownership of units.
+Unitholders who are non-resident aliens or foreign corporations, trusts or estates for United States federal income tax purposes will be considered to be engaged in business in the United States because of the ownership of units.
 As a consequence, they will be required to file federal tax returns to report their share of our income, gain, loss or deduction and pay federal income tax at regular rates on their share of our net income or gain.

-Moreover, under rules applicable to publicly traded partnerships, we will withhold tax at the highest applicable effective tax rate from cash distributions made quarterly to foreign unitholders.
+Under rules applicable to publicly traded partnerships, quarterly cash distributions to foreign unitholders will generally be reduced by withholding taxes at the highest applicable effective tax rate (currently 35%).
+Withholding on cash distributions to foreign unitholders is generally required whether or not we have taxable income for the year in which the distribution occurs.
 Each foreign unitholder must obtain a taxpayer identification number from the IRS and submit that number to our transfer agent on a Form W-8BEN or applicable substitute form in order to obtain credit for these withholding taxes.
-A change in applicable law may require us to change these procedures.
+If the amounts withheld from distributions exceed the unitholder's federal income tax liability, the unitholder may claim a refund of the excess withholding on the unitholder's United States federal income tax return.